solvingproblemswithtechnology/DomainDrivenDesign/README.md

 # SmartDomainDrivenDesign

-SmartDomainDrivenDesign is a project to speed up DDD .Net solutions development.
+SmartDomainDrivenDesign is a test project where a try different aproaches and experiments to learn something!